 The ESPP provides for the issuance of options to purchase shares of the Company's common stock to participating employees at a discount to their fair market value.
-The maximum aggregate number of shares of the Company's common stock available for purchase pursuant to the exercise of options granted under the ESPP will be the lesser of (a) 262,500 shares, increased on each anniversary of the adoption of the ESPP by one percent (1%) of the total shares of common stock then outstanding, the ESPP Evergreen Provision, and (b) 739,611 shares, which is equal to five percent (5%) of the total shares of common stock outstanding on the date of the adoption of the ESPP on a fully diluted, as converted basis.
+As noted above, the Company's stockholders approved the ESPP, which amended and restated the Company's 2014 ESPP, on June 6, 2019.
+The maximum aggregate number of shares at March 31, 2020 of the Company's common stock available for future issuance under the ESPP is 5,600,968.
 Under the ESPP, each offering period is six months, at the end of which employees may purchase shares of the Company's common stock through payroll deductions made over the term of the offering.
 The per-share purchase price at the end of each offering period is equal to the lesser of eighty-five percent (85%) of the closing price of the Company's common stock at the beginning or end of the offering period.